 The "International Demands" category represents the number of civil and criminal legal demands originating outside the U.S. and related to AT&T's operations in foreign countries.
 These demands are for (i) historic subscriber information about consumers who reside in other countries and businesses that operate in other countries; and (ii) URL/IP (website/internet address) blocking demands from foreign governments.
+Legal demands related to our operations in Mexico are addressed in a separate section later in the Report.

-The Diverse Services AT&T Provides Internationally Affect the Types and Volume of Demands We Receive

-Business Services: AT&T provides telecommunications and IT services to the foreign offices of large multi-national business customers.
+The Diverse Services AT&T Provides Internationally Affect the Types and Volume of Demands We Receive telecommunications and IT services to the foreign offices of large multi-national business customers.
 In all foreign countries where AT&T supports these customers, AT&T primarily receives demands for historic subscriber information.
 In those countries where AT&T also provides internet access service, it may also have received demands for IP or URL blocking.